arhohuttunen/arhohuttunen.com/content/posts/increase-your-programming-productivity/index.md

 ---
 title: "Four No Bullshit Ways to Easily Increase Your Programming Productivity"
 date: 2021-01-17
+summary: This post explores practical ways to save time and reduce friction in programming.
+It covers mastering your IDE, automating repetitive tasks, optimizing feedback loops, and focusing on writing only necessary code.
+By applying these principles, you can streamline development, avoid unnecessary work, and make coding more efficient.
+description: Boost programming productivity by mastering your tools, automating tasks, shortening feedback loops, and writing only the code you truly need.
 categories:
   - Productivity
-summary: Deepen your skills, automate repetitive tasks, shorten your feedback loops, and code less to achieve greater productivity.
 ---

 Programming can be quite repetitive at times.
 We end up typing the same commands over and over, or we copy paste-stuff from one place to another.